 He is a certified MIT Master Trainer in Educational Mobile Computing and has trained NYC High school STEM teachers, college students, and community members to create smartphone apps.

-He has served as an active member of several professional organizations including the International Council on Systems Engineering Finger Lakes Chapter for which he serves as Treasurer; UL 1741 and UL 1778 Standards Technical Panel Member; IEEE p1547 Interconnection of Distributed Resources Standards Development Group Writing committee member; IEEE, ASEE, INCOSE, Tau Beta Pi, and Eta Kappa Nu.
-Hochgraf has been received numerous prestigious awards including the Westinghouse Signature Award, the Grainger Outstanding Power Engineering Student Award and was a Teaching Assistant Fellow, University of Wisconsin-Madison.
+He has served as an active member of several professional organizations including; the International Council on Systems Engineering Fingerlakes Chapter President, UL 1741 and UL 1778 Standards Technical Panel Member; IEEE p1547 Interconnection of Distributed Resources Standards Development Group Writing committee member; IEEE and ASEE.
+Hochgraf has been received awards including the Westinghouse Signature Award, the Grainger Outstanding Power Engineering Student Award and was a Teaching Assistant Fellow, University of Wisconsin-Madison.

 “I'm an engineer, educator, and tinkerer.
 A few years back I needed a touch interface for a project and became hooked on making smartphone apps using MIT App Inventor.
 Since then, I've used App Inventor to teach Making and Design Thinking to High school teachers, colleges students, and members of the community. (